Brief History of the

 Robert J. Hefner is

-Hampton.
+the village's Historic District Consultant.
 He directed the meticulous, historically accurate

 restoration of Hook Mill, Gardiner Windmill, and Home Sweet